 Remember: Before you look out for success rate of a subject in terms of marks in previous years, you should find out whether the subject interests you, ignites curiosity and makes you inquisitive about its subject matter.

-If yes, then you should check out history of its performance over the last 4-5 years.
+If yes, then you should check out history of its performance over the last 9-10 years.

-Highest Marks trend
+Highest Marks Trend

 Although the performance of sociology in UPSC has been quite consistent, it should be remembered that it is not the subject that performs, it is the student who performs and the subject that gets rewarded.
 This applies to every optional, and therefore this alone should not be the criterion to choose the optional.

 Last, but not the least, a student should check out whether relevant material, proper books for reference, and proper guidance in terms of faculty is available or not.
 Unfortunately, we are living in a world where we have more and more information, and less and less meaning.
 Abundance of information available on social media and YouTube channels have created chaos in the preparation cycle of students.
-This is where the role of faculty becomes the most important factor.
+This is where the role of faculty & well structured classroom becomes the most important factor.